Patellar Tracking DisorderSkip to the navigation

-Take a break from activities that cause knee pain, like squatting, kneeling,
+- Take a break from activities that cause knee pain, like squatting, kneeling, running, and jumping.

 Your doctor or physical therapist may also suggest that you:

-Learn the best way to do their sport and use the right
+- Learn the best way to do their sport and use the right shoes or equipment.

 Can patellar tracking disorder be prevented?

-Stay at a healthy weight to reduce stress on your
+- Stay at a healthy weight to reduce stress on your knees.

 Health Tools help you make wise health decisions or take action to improve your health.